WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 routes subsystem:
   - This subsystem primarily deals with routes related to the main functionality of the application, including managing books, reviews, and user interactions.

-  - index Route:
+  index Route:
-    - URL Path: / and /index
+    URL Path: / and /index
-    - Method: GET
+    Method: GET
-    - Description: Renders the main index page of the application, displaying books and allowing users to interact with them.
-It fetches a list of - books and passes them to the template.
+    Description: Renders the main index page of the application, displaying books and allowing users to interact with them.
+It fetches a list of books and passes them to the template.

-  - postReview Route:
+  postReview Route:
-    - URL Path: /postreview<book_id>
+    URL Path: /postreview<book_id>
-    - Methods: GET and POST
+    Methods: GET and POST
-    - Description: Handles the creation of reviews for a specific book.
-It takes a book ID as a parameter, retrieves the book, and allows users to - submit reviews for that book.
+    Description: Handles the creation of reviews for a specific book.
+It takes a book ID as a parameter, retrieves the book, and allows users to submit reviews for that book.

-  - addbook Route:
+  addbook Route:
-    - URL Path: /addbook
+    URL Path: /addbook
-    - Methods: GET and POST
+    Methods: GET and POST
-    - Description: Allows users to add new books to the system.
+    Description: Allows users to add new books to the system.
 It handles the form submission and book creation, displaying a form for entering book details.

-  - reviews Route:
+  reviews Route:
-    - URL Path: /reviews<book_id>
+    URL Path: /reviews<book_id>
-    - Method: GET
+    Method: GET
-    - Description: Displays reviews for a specific book.
+    Description: Displays reviews for a specific book.
 Users can see the reviews associated with a book.

-  - like Route:
+  like Route:
-    - URL Path: /like/<review_id> <book_id>
+    URL Path: /like/<review_id> <book_id>
-    - Method: POST
+    Method: POST
-    - Description: Handles the process of liking a review.
+    Description: Handles the process of liking a review.
 It increments the like count for a review and redirects back to the reviews page for the associated book.

+  roster Route:
+    URL: /roster/<genre_id>
+    Methods: GET
+    Description: Displays a list of books for a specified genre.
+Fetches genre and associated books from the database, renders 'roster.html' template.
+Redirects to the index page if the genre is not found.

+  Display Profile Route:
+    URL: /display_profile
+    Methods: GET
+    Description: Displays the user's profile.
+The profile information is used to show details like the user's username, email, etc.

+  Edit Profile Route:
+    URL: /edit_profile
+    Methods: GET, POST
+    Description: Manages user profile editing.
+On GET, renders 'edit_profile.html' template with the current user's email pre-filled.
+On POST validates form submission, updates user email and password, and commits changes to the database.

 bp_auth Subsystem:
   - This subsystem is responsible for user authentication and registration.

-  - admin_registration Route:
+admin_registration Route:
-    - URL Path: /admin_registration
+  URL Path: /admin_registration
-    - Methods: GET and POST
+  Methods: GET and POST
-    - Description: Handles the registration of admin users.
-It allows admins to create accounts, setting the user type to "Admin."
+  Description: Handles the registration of admin users.
+It allows admins to create accounts, setting the user type to "Admin." regular_registration Route:

-  - regular_registration Route:
-    - URL Path: /regular_registration
+URL Path: /regular_registration
-    - Methods: GET and POST
+  Methods: GET and POST
-    - Description: Handles the registration of regular users.
+  Description: Handles the registration of regular users.
 It allows regular users to create accounts, setting the user type to "Reg_User."

-  - login Route:
+login Route:
-    - URL Path: /login
+  URL Path: /login
-    - Methods: GET and POST
+  Methods: GET and POST
-    - Description: Handles user login.
+  Description: Handles user login.
 Users can enter their credentials to log in.
 If successful, they are redirected to the main index page.

-  - logout Route:
+logout Route:
-    - URL Path: /logout
+  URL Path: /logout
-    - Methods: GET and POST
+  Methods: GET and POST
-    - Description: Allows users to log out of their accounts.
+  Description: Allows users to log out of their accounts.
 After logging out, users are redirected to the main index page.

 (***in iteration-2***) Revise your route specifications, add the missing routes to your list, and update the routes you modified.
 Make sure to provide sufficient detail for each route.
 In iteration-2, you will be deducted points if you don’t include all major routes needed for implementing the required use-cases or if you haven’t described them in detail.